There are two major forms of vitamin D — vitamin D2 and vitamin D3.

 Vitamin D is unique because your skin can make it from sunlight, which is why it’s commonly referred to as the “sunshine vitamin.”

-Approximately five to 30 minutes of sun exposure (without sunscreen) between 10 AM and 3 PM at least twice per week can provide enough vitamin D (3).
+Approximately five to 30 minutes of sun exposure (without sunscreen) between 10 AM and 3 PM at least twice per week can provide your body with adequate vitamin D (3).

 Several factors, however, can affect vitamin D production from sun exposure.